HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/API Integration Layer/API Service Modules/Customers API Service.md

 - **Solution**: Verify the `QueryParams` interface matches backend requirements and check API response format

 ## Conclusion
-The Customers API Service provides a robust and well-structured solution for customer data management in the Maya Platform.
+The Customers API Service provides a robust and well-structured solution for customer data management in the MayaWork.
 By following the repository's established patterns for state management, API interaction, and component design, it ensures consistency and maintainability.
 The service effectively handles all CRUD operations with proper error handling, loading states, and integration with UI components.
 Its adherence to standardized query parameters enables consistent filtering, sorting, and pagination across the application.